tl-its-umich-edu/my-learning-analytics/README.md

 `docker exec -t -i student_dashboard_mysql /bin/bash`
 1. login as `mysql -u <user> -p`
 2. `use student_dashboard`

+The MySQL container is exposed on port 5306.
+You can connect to it from your localhost.

 ## Clean outdated docker images
 The docker artifacts will take up more disk spaces as time goes on, you can clean up docker containers, networks images and optionally volumes using the command below.